h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If certain features are consistently selected, what does this suggest?
 5. Compare the insights from selection vs extraction
 6. If feature selection reveals that 80% of selected features are from the same domain category, calculate the probability that this occurred by chance if features were randomly distributed across 5 categories.
 Use the binomial distribution to determine if this clustering is statistically significant at $\alpha = 0.05$.
+7. Design a feature selection strategy that maximizes domain insights
+8. If selected features form clusters, what does this suggest about the data?
+9. How do you communicate feature selection insights to domain experts?
+10. Compare different visualization strategies for feature selection results

 For a detailed explanation of this question, see [Question 24: Domain Insights](L8_2_24_explanation.md).